St10443269/programming7312_part-1/README.md

 - CORS is configured for the client's dev origins (`http://localhost:5122`, `https://localhost:7163`) via `ClientOrigins` in `appsettings.json` /
-  environment variables — override it if you run the client elsewhere.
+  environment variables; override it if you run the client elsewhere.
 - Uploaded attachments are stored under `src/SmartX.Api/App_Data/uploads/` (git-ignored) and served back through the API.